 Links are a key feature of SEO.
-After all, the “Inter-net” is a huge interconnected network made up of connections between websites.
+After all, the “Inter-net” is a huge interconnected network made up of connections between websites, or links.
 The link structure and how links relate to your website play a large role in your website ranking.

 Backlinks use domain and website rank to determine how relevant your website is on a subject matter overall.
 For example, if you sell lighting and all your backlinks link to premier league football clubs, it’s not very relevant to the lighting industry as a whole.

 An old SEO technique used to be focussing solely on how many backlinks you had.
 So people would go out and buy domain names with their chosen keywords, create small sites and then link to them.
-Nowadays it’s much more important to have one, authoritative website rich with content about your chosen area of expertise.
+Nowadays it’s much more important to have one, authoritative website which is rich with content about your chosen area of expertise.

 Header and Title Tags

 Header tags and title tags are key building blocks for website pages and content.
-Generally you would use Header 1 (H1), Header 2 (H2), Header 3 (H3).
-Sometimes you might take your content subheading right down to number 6 in some instances.
-Title tags are the ones that are the title of your page or website.
-These play a crucial role in how your content is indexed in search engines.
+Generally, you would use Header 1 (H1), Header 2 (H2), Header 3 (H3).
+Sometimes you might take your content subheading right down to Header 6 (H6) but it’s not as common.

 Robots.txt and Spiders

-In Google, it’s the robots.txt file which should be in your website root directory which tells search engine spiders what to index for your site.
+In Google, it’s the robots.txt file that should be in your website root directory which tells search engine spiders what to index for your site.

-You can also inform search engines such as Google to crawl your website faster, for example if you have done a large update or added a lot more content recently.
+You can also inform search engines such as Google to crawl your website faster, for example, if you have done a large update or added a lot more content recently.
 This is done using a sitemap.

-Analytics are part of the important reporting process in SEO.
+Analytics is part of the important reporting process in SEO.
 Google Analytics provides a wealth of information on how many users your site gets, how people are finding your website, what devices they are using, which pages they are leaving your website, the busiest times of day that your website gets visited and loads more information.

-Persistence and pushing as hard as you can for keywords to get to number one on the list, will ensure you increase your traffic over time ‘organically’.
+Persistence and pushing as hard as you can for keywords to get to number one on the list will ensure you increase your traffic over time ‘organically’.
 If you rank number one in Google, on average you will receive 38% of the clicks than you would for position two in Google (18%).

-These are short pieces of text which show above organic results.
+These are short pieces of text which show the above organic results.
 They often show up when a question is being answered and they are defined as position 0.

 Google Local (Map Listings)